oracle/terraform-provider-oci/website/docs/r/database_exadata_iorm_config.html.markdown

 # oci_database_exadata_iorm_config
 This resource provides the Exadata Iorm Config resource in Oracle Cloud Infrastructure Database service.

-Updates IORM settings for the specified Exadata system.
+Updates IORM settings for the specified Exadata DB system.

+**Note:** Deprecated for Exadata Cloud Service systems.
+Use the [new resource model APIs](/Concepts/exaflexsystem.htm#exaflexsystem_topic-resource_model) instead.

+For Exadata Cloud Service instances, support for this API will end on May 15th, 2021.
+See [Switching an Exadata DB System to the New Resource Model and APIs](/Concepts/exaflexsystem_topic-resource_model_conversion.htm) for details on converting existing Exadata DB systems to the new resource model.

+The [UpdateCloudVmClusterIormConfig](https://docs.cloud.oracle.com/iaas/api/#/en/database/latest/CloudVmCluster/UpdateCloudVmClusterIormConfig/) API is used for Exadata systems using the new resource model.

 ## Example Usage